lsst-ts/ts_mtaos/doc/developer-guide/developer-guide.rst

 Contributing
 ============

-To contribute, please start a new pull request on `GitHub <https://github.com/lsst-ts/ts_MTAOS`_.
+To contribute, please start a new pull request on `GitHub <https://github.com/lsst-ts/ts_MTAOS>`_.
-Feautre requests shall be filled in JIRA with the *ts_MTAOS* or *MTAOS* label.
+Feature requests shall be filled in JIRA with the *ts_MTAOS* or *MTAOS* label.
-In all cases, reaching out to the :ref:`contacts for this CSC <Contacts>` is recommended.
+In all cases, reaching out to the :ref:`contacts for this CSC <Contact_Personnel>` is recommended.